by Karen A Boudrie

 Topics: Burglary/Theft, Eighth District

-The NOPD is requesting assistance in identifying and locating a suspect in the investigation of an armed robbery that occurred on September 5, 2022, in the 200 block of Loyola Avenue.
+The NOPD is asking for the public's assistance in identifying a suspect in a burglary that occurred in the 500 block of Bourbon Street on December 19, 2022.

 Topics: Assault/Battery, Eighth District